Amanita velosa: Description

-Habitat and range

-Amanita velosa is a late-season mushroom in its range of occurrence, being found from midwinter into spring, up until the end of the California rainy season.
-Its favored habitat is the ecotone between oak (particularly coast live oak) woodlands and open grassland, living in an ectomycorrhizal relationship with young oak trees.

-Although this species is primarily known from the coastal regions of California, Oregon, and Baja California, it is also reported to have been found in association with aspen and conifers in the Sierra Nevada and there is also one report of this species being found growing with spruce in the Great Smoky Mountains National Park, in the eastern United States.

-Edibility and identification
+Similar species

-It is considered to be an outstanding edible species with a distinctively sweet or nutty flavor.
-However, great caution must be exercised to properly identify it, as the deadly Amanita ocreata (and occasionally Amanita phalloides) is also found in the same habitat at the same time of year, and can often be found in close proximity to each other.
+The deadly A. ocreata and occasionally A. phalloides are found in the same habitat at the same time of year as A. velosa, and can often be found in close proximity.
 A. ocreata and A. phalloides have thin universal veil remnants, a sac-like volva, an annulus, a non-striate pileus margin, and a pileus that is a different color than A. velosa.
 These differences can fade as the fruiting body ages, making it important to collect only specimens that have all of their identifying characteristics intact.
+A. calyptratoides is very similar.

+Distribution and habitat

+A. velosa is a late-season mushroom in its range of occurrence, being primarily found in the coastal regions of California, Oregon, and Baja California, from midwinter up until the end of the California rainy season.
+Its favored habitat is the ecotone between oak (particularly coast live oak) woodlands and open grassland, living in an ectomycorrhizal relationship with young oak trees.

+The species is also reported to have been found in association with aspen and conifers in the Sierra Nevada, with one report of it being found growing with spruce in the eastern United States' Great Smoky Mountains National Park.

+Edibility

+It is considered to be an outstanding edible species with a distinctively sweet or nutty flavor, but great caution must be exercised to properly identify it due to its similarity to deadly species.